 Furthermore, ESA has gained ample experience using AI to plough through enormous amounts of data to extract meaningful information.
 This technique has already been implemented in more "earthly" applications, including monitoring the number of cars at a shopping centre, predicting retailers' financial performances and supporting police forces in their efforts to catch perpetrators.

 What are other space agencies doing in this area?

-NASA is investigating making communication networks more efficient and reliable by using cognitive radio, which picks out the "white noise" areas in communication bands and uses them to transmit data.
+NASA investigated making communication networks more efficient and reliable using cognitive radio, which picks out the "white noise" areas in communication bands and uses them to transmit data.
 This maximises the use of the limited telecommunication bands available and minimises delay times.
 For deep-space exploration NASA has also looked into designing more autonomous spacecraft and landers, so that decisions can be taken on-site, removing the delay resulting from communication relay times.

 Machine learning algorithms can be used to quickly identify and cluster the debris that comets leave in their wake, for example so that decisions on collision avoidance manoeuvres can be anticipated.

 Using the wealth of ESA and NASA data from all over our Solar System, the AIDA (Artificial Intelligence Data Analysis) project, funded under the European Horizons 2020 Framework, is developing an intelligent system that will read and process data from space, aiming to bring about new discoveries, reveal anomalies and recognise structures.

 The Japanese Space Agency (JAXA) has developed an intelligent system that is currently aboard the International Space Station taking pictures of experiments in the Japanese module, KIBO.
 JAXA's Int-Ball operates autonomously and can take pictures and videos.
 It was developed to promote the autonomy of extra- and intra-vehicular experiments, while seeking to acquire the robotics technology necessary for future exploration missions.